Woman being harassed by coworkers

 The Attorneys at Rochelle McCullough Help Those in Texas Who Have Been Harassed at Work

-The lawyers at Rochelle McCullough help victims of workplace harassment and wrongful termination get their lives and their livelihood back on track.
+The lawyers at Rochelle McCullough help victims of workplace harassment and wrongful termination get their lives and their livelihoods back on track.
 If you suspect that you were terminated from your employment based on your age, sex, race, religion, national origin, disability, or for seeking workers compensation benefits, we may be able to help.
 Additionally, if you were the victim of unwanted workplace harassment which forced you to leave your employment against your will, you may be entitled to compensation.
 There are certain laws that make filing a successful wrongful termination claim difficult to navigate, so it is imperative that you speak with a lawyer as quickly as possible to protect your rights.